PizzaExpress: History

 Peter Boizot opened the first PizzaExpress restaurant in Wardour Street, London, in 1965.
 Inspired by a trip to Italy, Boizot brought back to London a pizza oven from Naples and a chef from Sicily.
-In 1969, jazz performances began at its Dean Street restaurant, London.
+He commissioned Italian restaurant designer and cartoonist Enzo Apicella to design the PizzaExpress identity and over 80 restaurants.

+In 1969, the Dean Street restaurant in London began hosting live jazz performances.
+Performers have included Ella Fitzgerald, Amy Winehouse, and early-career appearances by Norah Jones and Jamie Cullum.